storj/docs/app/node/payouts/zk-sync-opt-in-for-snos/page.md

 Please enter everything in lowercase and double-check for spelling mistakes.
 This is a very basic implementation without any validations.
 {% /callout %}

-Once you have added the line to your config file, save it and restart your node.
+Once you have added/updated the line to your config file, save it and restart your node.

 ## Docker versions